 The Epoch TV Vader (1980) was a Japanese game console that you plugged into your TV allowing you to play a cloned version of Space Invaders.

 Had you had the opportunity to ask B. A. Barracus' from The A-Team to join you on a flight in Concorde, the reply would most definitely have been "I ain't gettin' on no plane, fool!".
 The character gained cult status, and the TV series became highly popular during the 1980s.
 It originally aired in the U.S. on NBC from 1983 to 1987 and was quickly ported to the UK.
 The A-Team was a whole lot of fun to watch and featured cartoon-like violence and weapons and vehicles made from old parts.

 This public domain image shows Ronald and Nancy Reagan outside the White House presenting Michael Jackson with an award for his work against drink driving.

 and take a trip Back to the Future.
 Only if you would do this can you truly call yourself an 80s kid!
-Seriously, though, if you ask anyone to name their favourite movie from the 1980s, then Back To The Future is often the one that springs to mind.
-If you watched the film at the cinema, or maybe rented out the movie from your local video rental store, then tick off No.1.
+Seriously, though, if you ask anyone to name their favourite movie from the 1980s, then Back To The Future is often the one that springs to mind, and the two sequels were just as brilliant.
+If you watched the films at the cinema, or maybe rented out the movies from your local video rental store, then tick off No.1.

 Of course, the movie helped the DeLorean (with its very cool gull-wing doors) to become an iconic 80s car, despite it's poor build quality.

 Clearance sale advert from 1983 - public domain (free for reuse) from Wikimedia